khuongln-1346/firestore-import-export/README.md

 This will import a collection to Firestore will overwrite any documents in that collection with matching id's to those in your json.

+**The date, geo and autoid arguments is optional**.

-If you have date type, location type in your JSON, please add fields to the command line. **The date, geo and autoid arguments is optional**.
+If you have date type, location type in your JSON, please add fields to the command line.

-If you need generate auto document ID, please add `autoid=true` to the command line.
+If you need to import data with auto document ID, please add `autoid=true` to the command line.
 Default `autoid=false`
 ```
 node import.js import-to-firestore.json date=created_at,updated_at geo=location autoid=true
 ```